History of the United Kingdom: Foreign policy

-In 1867, Britain united most of its North American colonies as Canada, giving it self-government and responsibility for its internal affairs.
+In 1867, Britain united most of its North American colonies as Canada, giving it self-government.
 Britain handled foreign policy and defence.
 The second half of the 19th century saw a major expansion of Britain's colonial empire in Asia and Africa as well as the Pacific.
 In the "Scramble for Africa", the boast was having the Union Jack flying from "Cairo to Cape Town."
 Britain defended its empire with the world's dominant navy, and a small professional army.
 It was the only power in Europe to have no conscription.
+The rise of the German Empire after 1871 posed a new challenge, for it threatened to take Britain's place as the world's foremost industrial power.